AaG7xNnrgbzeyqc5woPS/pve/install 6.1.md

        in my computer: XYZ=sdb
     b.  other way:
       use etcher flash proxmox-ve_6.1-1.iso to usb stick
-      please note: In arch and manjaro etcher is name:  balenaEtcher
+      please note: In arch and manjaro etcher is name:
+      balenaEtcher
+      balena-Etcher
+      balena Etcher

 ## 5. 安装